Combine Analyses and Geometries in a Single, Integrated Project

 - Contour plots display computed parameters that vary spatially over the domain

-- Isolines display a single parameter value as a line in the domain
+- Isolines or isosurfaces display a single parameter value as a line or surface in the domain

 - Isolines computed at different times can be shown simultaneously on the domain